404salad/pond_ssg/readme.md

 pond — a minimal and fast static site generator
 ===

+just add all your blogs in .md format to the content directory then the dist folder will have your website

 ### current things
 - setting up gh actions
 - creating a toml config